SwiftStrike24/AI-Kraken-TradingBot/bot/prompt_template.md

   10. PORTFOLIO REBALANCING: You can SELL existing crypto positions to free up capital for new investments.
 If you currently hold Asset A but want to invest in Asset B, sell Asset A first, then buy Asset B. This is how professional portfolio rebalancing works.
   11. SELL EXISTING HOLDINGS: If your analysis suggests a different asset allocation than what you currently hold, generate SELL orders for current positions and BUY orders for new target positions.
 Don't be constrained by your current holdings.
   12. Your entire response MUST be a single, valid JSON object.
 Do not include any text, markdown, or commentary before or after the JSON.
+  13. MICRO-TRADE GUARD: Do not propose any BUY or SELL with USD notional less than max($25, 5% of total portfolio equity).
+Adjust allocations or consolidate positions to meet this threshold.
 </CONSTRAINTS>

 <TASK>